-Instruction in the Modern Greek language is held three afternoons a week at Saint George, between 4:10 and 6 p.m.
+Instruction in the Modern Greek language is held two afternoons a week at Saint George, between 4:10 and 6 p.m.
 Classes begin in September and end in May.
-Currently, there are 50 students enrolled.
 Students become proficient in the Greek language; principles and traditions for the Greek Orthodox Faith; Greek geography; Greek history; Greek folk dances, songs and folklore; and Greek manners and character.
 The Greek School children visit community members and sing traditional Christmas Carols as well as hold delightful annual programs and luncheons on OXI Day (October 28), Greek Independence Day (March 25) and at year’s end.

 Contact person: Gia Tomaras 230-4625